Palliative surgery for complete transposition of the great vessels. How dangerous is this? After surgery of transposition of the great arteries

 Forms and classification

-Experts distinguish four variants of violations.
+Experts distinguish four types of violations.

 4. Corrected form of transposition of the great vessels

-Incorrect location of the main vessels (diagram)
+Incorrect location of the great vessels (diagram)

 Causes